Retail stores are closed. Employees are being furloughed. And I haven’t seen a roll of toilet paper in my local grocery store for 3 weeks.

 We have to embrace that virtual is the way forward in the short term and will become more important in the long term.

-I have spent my professional life honing the art of getting a stranger to drop their guard, see me as a friend, tell me all their hopes and dreams, feel they matter to me, and then buy more than they may had initially asked about.
-All while making it sound natural, familiar, and in-the-moment.
+I have spent my professional life honing the art of getting a stranger to drop their guard, see me as a friend, tell me all their hopes and dreams, feel they matter to me, and then buy more than they may have initially asked about.
+All while making it sound natural, familiar, and in the moment.

-I definitely plan to fight for my business and I hope you fight for yours as well.
+I'll fight for my business and I hope you fight for yours as well

-They have their own ability using the relationships they have to engage customers, make recommendations, and be directly compensated for it.
+They have their own ability to use the relationships they have to engage customers, make recommendations, and be directly compensated for it.

 She's going to either make it up to them when this is all over or cut them a check.
 She is enabling her crew to act as affiliates to help her sell her way out of this crunch.

-Using FaceTime, Zoom, Skype, Google Hangouts, Instagram, and Facebook, lots of retailers should be spending their time virtually connecting to their customers.
+Retailers should be spending their time virtually connecting to customers

 And if all of your employees are gone?